 4. Drink lots of fluids during your workout.

-Staying hydrated is important, more so when your body is working overtime.
+Staying hydrated is important, more so when your body is working overtime fighting something off and exercising.
 Drink plenty of water or un-sweeten teas both during and after your workout.
 While I don’t believe you need to drink a certain number of liters a day, I know that keeping my throat from getting dry while sick goes a long way to making me feel better.
 So keep that water bottle handy!

 5. Listen to your body.